LvSongping/GLASSFISH-12699/README.md

 3).If you need to set the proxy because of the company security, you need to set following configuration in GF_HOME/domains/domain1/config/domain.xml:

+ Your options would then go into the appropriate section: /domain/configs/config/java-config/

  <jvm-options>http.proxyHost=XXXXX</jvm-options>

  <jvm-options>http.proxyPort=XXXXX</jvm-options>

 4).asadmin start-domain